HouseTrip/housetrip.github.com/_posts/2014-01-08-make-a-singleton-from-scratch.md

 As you may know, Ruby provides you a [singleton module](http://ruby-doc.org/stdlib-2.1.0/libdoc/singleton/rdoc/Singleton.html) that you can include in your class, and magically your class is a singleton out of the box.

-But let's say for the sake of learning you want create your own Singleton from scratch.
+But let's say for the sake of learning you want to create your own Singleton from scratch.

 All the work done by the Ruby Singleton module is: